coltonmilbrandt/gwin-app/README.md

 Follow the smart contract instructions for [deploying contract to Goerli](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net).

 > Note: The Goerli address will be set to the current test contract, so make sure you change the contract address in your code.
 And be sure to [grab some test net ETH](https://goerlifaucet.com/) if you need it.

+## Status

+This code has not been officially audited and therefore shouldn't be used as is for main net applications.

+# Contact Me

+-   Have questions?
+-   Need some help setting up?
+-   Want to contribute?

+### Email me at coltonmilbrandt@gmail.com!

+### Check out my website [www.coltonmilbrandt.com](https://coltonmilbrandt.com/)

+## Learn More About Gwin

+Read the [full docs](https://coltonmilbrandt.gitbook.io/gwin/) to learn more.